The surround sound receiver is at the heart of a home theater system.

 However, these are only general assumptions, so you need to look into exactly what each model will offer.

-The main manufacturers of AV receivers are listed below, click on the link to see their current models:
+The main manufacturers of AV receivers are listed below:

 These are some of the best brands to start looking at when you are in the market to buy.